donglinchen/airbnb_analysis/README.md

 ### Results<a name="results"></a>

-The result can be found at the post available here
+The result can be found at the post available at https://medium.com/@donglinchen/plan-a-vacation-in-boston-or-seattle-263e928d29cd

 ### Licensing, Authors, Acknowledgements<a name="licensing"></a>